Disney's streaming leap hooks 28.6 million subscribers, earnings beat forecasts

 (Reuters) - Walt Disney Co’s new streaming service Disney+ reached 28.6 million paying subscribers this week, the company said on Tuesday as it reported quarterly earnings that beat Wall Street forecasts.

-Shares of Disney were up 1.5% in volatile trade following the results.
+Shares of Disney were down 0.6% in volatile trade following the results.

 The results showed Disney made a strong entrance into the streaming video wars dominated by Netflix Inc. The owner of sports powerhouse ESPN is trying to transform its business to capture audiences that are moving online.

-Subscribers at Hulu, a streaming service Disney now controls, climbed to 30.4 million, the company said.
-ESPN+ customers reached 6.6 million.
+Subscribers at Hulu, a streaming service Disney now controls, climbed to 30.7 million as of Monday, the company said.
+ESPN+ customers reached 7.6 million this week.

+“(I) believe we’re now well positioned to not only withstand the disruptive forces of technology but thrive in today’s increasingly dynamic media environment,” Disney Chief Executive Bob Iger said on a conference call.

 Earnings for the quarter grew with help from healthy business at Disney’s theme parks and the strong performance of animated movie “Frozen 2.”